EmmanuelOchieng01/kenya-sme-credit-scoring/README.md

 This project solves that problem by building a machine learning–based credit scoring model that predicts SME creditworthiness using real financial and transactional data.
 It introduces explainable AI to ensure transparency and trust in every lending decision.

-## Project Overview
-This project develops a credit scoring model for Small and Medium Enterprises (SMEs) in Kenya using machine learning and explainable AI techniques.

 ##  Objectives
 - Build predictive models for SME credit risk assessment